Skip to content

 The Ingress Operator manages the lifecycle of Gateway API CRDs in a way that enables other vendor implementations to make use of CRDs defined in an {product-title} cluster.

-In some situations, the Gateway API provides one or more fields that an given vendor implementation does not support, but that implementation is otherwise compatible in schema with the rest of the fields.
-These "dead fields" can result in disruption of Ingress workloads, improperly provisioned applications and services, and security related issues.
+In some situations, the Gateway API provides one or more fields that a vendor implementation does not support, but that implementation is otherwise compatible in schema with the rest of the fields.
+These "dead fields" can result in disrupted Ingress workloads, improperly provisioned applications and services, and security related issues.
 Because {product-title} uses a specific version of Gateway API CRDs, any use of third-party implementations of Gateway API must conform to the {product-title} implementation to ensure that all fields work as expected.

-Any CRDs created within an {product-title} {product-version} cluster will be compatibly versioned and maintained by the Ingress Operator.
-In the case that CRDs are already present but were not previously managed by the Ingress Operator, the Ingress Operator will check if these configurations are compatible with the Gateway API version supported by {product-title}, and create an admin-gate that requires your acknowledgment of CRD succession.
+Any CRDs created within an {product-title} {product-version} cluster are compatibly versioned and maintained by the Ingress Operator.
+If CRDs are already present but were not previously managed by the Ingress Operator, the Ingress Operator checks whether these configurations are compatible with the Gateway API version supported by {product-title}, and creates an admin-gate that requires your acknowledgment of CRD succession.

 [IMPORTANT]